cbg-ethz/shorah/local.md

 The support file has the `support.fas` suffix.
 It is a fasta file with the reconstructed haplotypes.
 The header of each sequence contains information on the quality of the reconstruction (posterior probability of the haplotype) and the frequency of the haplotype.
 For example,

     >hap_0|posterior=1 ave_reads=235.168
     CCTCAGATCACTCTTTGGCAACGACCCTTCGTC

 indicates that the reconstructed haplotype has a posterior probability of 1 (it was always present in the sampled Markov chain) and on average 235 reads were assigned to it.
 Good results have been obtained by discarding haplotypes with less than 90-95% support.

-`snv.py` takes care of parsing the single nucleotide variants, check the strand bias and write a CSV file with all the information (suffix `final.csv') in the directory `snv`.
+`snv.py` takes care of parsing the single nucleotide variants, check the strand bias and write a CSV file with all the information (suffix `final.csv`) in the directory `snv`.

 #### Amplicon mode
-'amplian.py' will analyse a single window, corresponding to the reference sequence passed with the option `-f`.
+`amplian.py` will analyse a single window, corresponding to the reference sequence passed with the option `-f`.
 Consequently, the output files from the support to the SNV file will refer to this single window (see shotgun mode above).